ViharikaPorandla/Shooting_game/README.md

 # Shooting_game

-Sure!
-Here is a detailed README file for your shooting game project, complete with emojis:

 🎮 Shooting Game

 A fun and interactive shooting game built with HTML, CSS, and JavaScript.
 This project demonstrates the use of these technologies to create a dynamic and engaging web game.